 Also, make sure to defragment indexes on your SQL SCCM database on a regular basis.
 Fragmented indexes can make your application slow down significantly.

-You can use the built-in Rebuild Index site maintenance task or use the Ola Hallengren’s SQL Server maintenance solution.
+You can use the built-in Rebuild Index site maintenance task or use Ola Hallengren’s SQL Server maintenance solution.

 Keep it simple!
 The more site server, the more complexity you’ll have to manage.
 We saw setups with dozen site servers to manage 1000 computers.
 Why?
 Just because they decided to separate each role based on assumptions and bad

 I hope I’m not teaching you anything by saying that SCCM uses an in-console service method.
 This in-console method makes it easy to install updates for your SCCM infrastructure.